cosmos/ibc/ibc/1_IBC_ARCHITECTURE.md

 ### Data confidentiality & legibility

 The IBC protocol requires only that the minimum data necessary for correct operation of the IBC protocol be made available & legible (serialised in a standardised format), and the state machine may elect to make that data available only to specific relayers (though the details thereof are out-of-scope of this specification).
-This data consists of consensus state, client, connection, channel, and packet information, and any auxiliary state structure necessary to construct proofs of inclusion or exclusion of particular key-value pairs in state.
+This data consists of consensus state, client, connection, channel, and packet information, and any auxiliary state structure necessary to construct proofs of inclusion or exclusion of particular key/value pairs in state.
 All data which must be proved to another machine must also be legible; i.e., it must be serialised in a format defined by this specification.

 ### Reliability